syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 <br />

-Before installing your promise, verify that Kratix and MinIO are installed and healthy.
+Before installing your Promise, verify that Kratix and MinIO are installed and healthy.

 ```bash